arkime/arkimeweb/_wiki/api_viewer_docs.md

 POST - /api/estasks/:id/cancelwith

-Cancels an Elasticsearch task by opaque id.
+Cancels an OpenSearch/Elasticsearch task by opaque id.
 Used to cancel running tasks that a user has created allowing a user to cancel their own tasks.

 **Returns**: